clearlinux/clear-linux-documentation/source/clear-linux/guides/stacks/dlrs/dlrs.rst

 Run a TFJob
 ===========

 #.
-Select this link for the `ksonnet registries for deploying TFJobs`_.
+Get the ksonnet registries for deploying TFJobs from `dlrs-tfjob`_.

 #.
 Install the TFJob components as follows: